qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 ------------------

 The renderer is responsible for drawing a feature together with the correct symbol.
-Regardless layer geometry type, there are four types of renderers: single symbol, categorized, graduated and rule-based.
+Regardless layer geometry type, there are four common types of renderers: single symbol, categorized, graduated and rule-based.
 For point layers, there are a point displacement and a heatmap renderers available while polygon layers can also be rendered with the inverted renderer.